 No matter if you’re an expert home chef, or just starting out, meal prep is a cooking hack you’ve most likely heard of!
 Far from stacked containers filled with food and a pile of dishes to do, meal prepping is just a technique of cooking your meals beforehand and ultimately saving time and money in the process.
+This dedication gives you a great excuse to treat yourself to a rice pudding simply because you deserve it!

 If you’ve already tried your hand at it and it felt a little daunting – you’re not alone!
 With a little help, you can ace meal prep too.
 Most commonly, people use Sunday to get a fresh start to the week.
 However, it’s best to not see it as sacrificing your Sunday in the kitchen, but rather an efficient way to prepare food that will save you time during weekdays.